Table of Contents

 Email Storage with Ceph - Danny Al-Gaaf (Deutsche Telekom AG)

-Slides can be found at dalgaaf/cephday-germany-emailstorage GitHub page.
+Slides can be found at dalgaaf/cephday-Darmstadt-emailstorage GitHub page.

 They are using Dovecot with “simple” Network Attached Storage (NAS).
 Having the following stats: